Net-ng/kansha/doc/index.rst

 Welcome to Kansha's documentation!
 ==================================

-Kansha is a web application to manage and share collaborative pinboards.
+Kansha is an open source web application to manage and share collaborative scrum boards and `more <http://www.kansha.org>`_.

 Contents: